 ACT III

-Gower tells us that Pericles and Thaisa have been married and now she’s knocked up.
-A dumb show reveals Pericles receiving a letter, then he, Thaisa, and their nurse taking leave of Simonides.
+Gower tells us that Pericles and Thaisa have been married and now she’s knocked up: “Hymen hath brought the bride to bed, / Where by the loss of maidenhead / A babe is moulded” (III.9-11).
+Gross.
+A dumb show reveals Pericles receiving a letter, and then he, Thaisa, and their nurse taking leave of Simonides.
 Gower explains that Antiochus and his daughter are reported dead and Helicanus has refused the crown of Tyre.
-Pericles, the pregnant Thaisa, and Lychorida the nurse set sail but encounter a sea storm.
+Pericles, the pregnant Thaisa, and Lychorida the nurse set sail but encounter a sea storm: “Fortune’s mood / Varies again.
+The grizzled north / Disgorges such a tempest forth / That, as a duck for life that dives, / So up and down the poor ship drives” (III.46-50).
+Gower instructs us like Chorus in Henry V but without the sophisticated irony: “In your imagination hold / This stage the ship” (III.58-59).

 SCENE i

-The sailors’ superstitiousness demands that Thaisa’s corpse be chucked overboard, so Pericles orders a coffin to be made.
-The sailors have a chest, “caulk’d and bitum’d ready” (III.i.71).
-So “He is obliged to cast her overboard” (Ogburn and Ogburn 129).
+The sailors’ superstitiousness demands that Thaisa’s corpse be chucked overboard, or more delicately “that the ship be cleared of the dead” (III.i.48-49), so Pericles orders a coffin to be made.
+The sailors have a chest, “caulk’d and bitum’d ready” (III.i.70-71).
+So, “He is the victim of another ‘storm’; a daughter is born to him, but his wife is lost because of the child’s birth: he is obliged to cast her overboard.
+(Symbolism again here)” (Ogburn and Ogburn 129) — symbolism pertaining to Oxford’s situation in the late 1570s.
 Pericles decides to head for Tharsus where Cleon can serve as a foster parent for the infant who, says Pericles, “Cannot hold out to Tyrus” (III.i.79).

 SCENE ii